bogaudio/BogaudioModules/README.md

 #### <a name="ad"></a> AD

 An AD (Attack, Decay) envelope generator in 3HP.
-The attack and decay are exponentially scaled with durations up to 10 seconds.
-The attack and decay times have CV inputs expecting 0-10V inputs; if a CV is present, the corresponding knob attenuates it.
+The attack and decay stages have durations up to 10 seconds, and CV inputs expecting 0-10V inputs; if a CV is present, the corresponding knob attenuates it.

-When a trigger voltage is received at the TRIG input, the envelope cycle begins; whether the module will retrigger or not if a new trigger is received before the envelope cycle repeats is controlled by the RT toggle.
-When the cycle completes, a trigger is emitted at EOC, and the cycle retriggers if the TRIG voltage is high.
-If loop mode is enabled by the LP toggle, the envelope cycles continuously regardless of the TRIG input.
+When a trigger or gate is received at the TRIG input, the envelope cycle begins and runs to its end.
+At the end of the cycle, a pulse is emitted at EOC.

+If the RT (retrigger) toggle is enabled, if TRIG receives a new trigger while the envelope is decaying, it reenters the attack stage at whatever level the envelope is currently at.
+If the cycle ends and the TRIG voltage is high, the cycle restarts.

+If the LP (loop) toggle is enabled, the envelope cycles continuously (it doesn't need a trigger to start it).
+If RT is also enabled, triggers at TRIG will restart the cycle (this is similar to syncing an LFO).

 By default, the attack and decay envelope segments have an exponential curve -- in linear mode (the LIN toggle), the segments are linear.